 This paper also contributes to the literature on the recent rise of populism (Guriev and Papaioannou, 2021).
-Funke, Schularick, and Trebesch (2020) showed that the share of countries with a populist government increased from less than 10% at the turn of the 21st century to more than 25% in 2018.4 There is relatively little research on the role of social transfers and redistribution in the increase in support for populists.
+We follow Mudde and Kaltwasser (2017) in defining populism as an ideology that perceives society as separated into two antagonistic groups: the pure people and the corrupt elite.
+Funke, Schularick, and Trebesch (2020) showed that the share of countries with a populist government increased from less than 10% at the turn of the 21st century to more than 25% in 2018.
+There is relatively little research on the role of social transfers and redistribution in increased public support for populists.
 Some studies have suggested that the implementation of redistributive policies can prevent the rise of political radicalism or reduce the populist vote (Albanese, Barone, and de Blasio, 2022; Caprettini, Casaburi, and Venturini, 2021).
-In the absence of redistributive policies, populist parties may fill in the void by introducing large cash transfer programs.
+In the absence of redistributive policies, populist parties may fill the void by introducing large cash transfer programs.
 Poland is a good setting to explore this issue.
 After the country's transition to a market economy, income inequality in Poland increased sharply, reaching the levels of high-inequality countries such as Germany and the UK (Bukowski and Novokmet, 2021).
-The increase in inequality was accompanied by declining levels of redistribution.
-These trends have been reversed to some extent by the populist government.
+Poland's increase in inequality was accompanied by declining levels of redistribution.
+These trends have been reversed to some extent by the populist government (as illustrated in Figure B.10).
 We provide evidence that redistributive policies boosted the support for populists, allowing them to stay in power.
 We believe that our findings can be extended to other countries with low levels of redistribution and high levels of income inequality.